About Nuwara Eliya

-Sri Lanka’s cool hill country, which offers a welcome antidote to the heat of the coast and low-lying plains.
-Situated amongst verdant tea plantations and at an elevation of 1,990 m, Nuwara Eliya is one of the highest and most attractive towns in Sri Lanka’s hill region.
+Situated among verdant tea plantations and at an elevation of 1,990 m, Nuwara Eliya is one of the highest and most attractive towns in Sri Lanka’s hill region offering a welcome antidote to the heat of the coast and low-lying plains.
 Built by English tea growers, it remained their favourite hill station during colonial times.
-Nuwara Eliya boasts the best golf course in Sri Lanka and is home to the impressive Hakgala Botanical Gardens, which you visit later today.
-After the dismal failure of Sri Lanka’s coffee crop in the mid 19th century, an Englishman called James Taylor in 1849 planted the first tea bushes in Kandy.
+Nuwara Eliya boasts the best golf course in Sri Lanka and is home to the impressive Hakgala Botanical Gardens, famous for its orchids and roses in the 10,000 species of plantsRead More

+After the dismal failure of Sri Lanka’s coffee crop in the mid 19th century, an Englishman called James Taylor in 1849 planted the first tea bushes in nearby Kandy.
 Unlike the diseased and doomed coffee crops, the tea crops took hold and today, Sri Lanka is the world’s third largest producer of tea.
 With a 20% share of global demand, Sri Lanka is also the world’s largest exporter of tea.
 Tea bushes grow from sea level to elevated slopes, but it is the tea grown above 1000m that offer the greatest character, aroma and flavour.
 Tea pickers can be spotted all over the lush green slopes around Nuwara Eliya and Kandy throughout the year.

-Tailormade Holidays to Nuwara Eliya
+Nuwara Eliya Tours

 Once the residence of the former Governor of Sri Lanka, Sir Edward Barnes, the Grand Hotel is a colonial style property set amongst very picturesque grounds.
 Guest rooms are large, traditionally designed with very comfortable beds.
 Free Wi-fi is available in the lobby and restaurants and the underground bar serves up a superb array of cocktails.
 Be sure to try the traditional Sri Lankan hoppers as part of the breakfast buffet.
 Well located in the high elms of Nuwara Eliya just a short walk from town.